yoshuawuyts/knowledge/rust/crates.md

 ### modules
 Local files that together create a thing, for example an application or crate.

 `mod` is the keyword to define a local module.
-For example:
+Given a lib named `foo`:
 ```rust
 // ./src/lib.rs
 mod english {